DataExpert-io/data-engineer-handbook/bootcamp/materials/1-dimensional-data-modeling/zerangmajid/graph_data_modeling_description.md

 Flexible schemas allow modeling data from disparate sources into a unified shared schema.
 They are often used in systems where the structure of data is variable or evolves over time.

 #### Benefits of Flexible Schemas

-Ease of Modification: Avoid frequent ALTER TABLE commands, making schema changes seamless.
+- **Ease of Modification**: Avoid frequent `ALTER TABLE` commands, making schema changes seamless.
-Manage More Columns: Handle complex data with numerous columns more effectively.
+- **Manage More Columns**: Handle complex data with numerous columns effectively.
-Minimize NULL Columns: Flexible schemas reduce the prevalence of unused or NULL columns.
+- **Minimize NULL Columns**: Flexible schemas reduce unused or NULL columns.
-Dynamic Properties: Use fields like other_properties for rarely used but necessary data fields.
+- **Dynamic Properties**: Use fields like `other_properties` for rarely used but necessary data fields.
+-
-Drawbacks of Flexible Schemas:
+#### Drawbacks of Flexible Schemas

-Compression Issues: Compression may be less effective, especially when using JSON fields.
+- **Compression Issues**: Compression may be less effective, especially with JSON fields.
+- **Query Complexity**: Querying and reading such schemas can be less intuitive or slower.ds.
 Query Complexity: Querying and reading such schemas can be less intuitive or slower.

 ## Repository Structure
+This section provides links to key SQL scripts for setting up and querying the graph database.

 - **[1. graph_setup.sql](./1.graph_setup.sql)**: Sets up the graph database schema with vertices and edges.